International Observership Program

-The International Observership Program builds on the hospital’s rich legacy and mission to educate future administrative, clinical and research leaders in health care.
+The International Observership Program builds on the hospital’s rich legacy and mission to educate future clinical, research and administrative leaders in health care.
 The program coordinates observerships based on the needs and interests of each prospective observer and the availability of professional staff.
 The topics covered in this program are broad and tailored to each individual or group based on the observers’ learning objectives.

 - Leading-edge research

 - Hospital management and operations

 The observership program is designed for currently practicing clinicians and is not suitable for students or individuals seeking residency opportunities at the hospital.
 Acceptance into the program is based on many factors, including Mass General’s capacity and associated ability to host either individuals or delegations at any given time.

 Please be advised that in an observership, observers will not physically engage with any patients or advise on any cases.
 Observers will strictly be observing/shadowing our professional staff.
 Participation in our observership program does not have any bearing on pending or future internship/fellowship applications.

 The Mass General International Observership Program is not affiliated with any Harvard Medical School program(s).
 Mass General does not award medical education credits for observerships.
 Upon successful completion of an observership program, observers will receive a certificate of attendance.

 Each year, Mass General is recognized for achieving the highest standards in patient care, education and research, ranking the hospital among the world’s most prestigious medical institutions.
 Observerships coordinated by the International Patient Center can provide insights into the history of Mass General, its role in shaping health care practice and policy in the United States and its vision of the future of health care.